Gulen faithful at work in EU capital

 “But every day there is new evidence showing how extensively he [Gulen] was able to put his people everywhere, how generals, judges, ambassadors can be so beholden by a person, how much anger and fear they caused”.

-Yenel’s EU embassy suspended one official for alleged Hizmet links.
+Yenel’s EU embassy suspended one official for alleged Feto links.

-The ambassador said that Hizmet in Brussels has tried to harm EU-Turkey relations by demonising Erdogan.
+The ambassador said that Feto in Brussels has tried to harm EU-Turkey relations by demonising Erdogan.

 ”President Erdogan, with his frustrations with the West, is an easy target,” Yenel said. ”Some MEPs - those who hadn’t witnessed the fallout in 2013 in particular - were ready to believe anything about him, especially when the criticism came from Turks.”